aturon/Caper/plan.md

 - and use them in MSQ [Aaron]
 - DONE: Check that preludes work correctly with dynamic reagents
 - `define` clauses [Sam]
+- rethink `prelude` syntax wrt binders, i.e., only allow `prelude` as the first clause

 Nonblocking algorithms to tackle